cdapio/cdap/cdap-docs/developer-guide/source/getting-started/index.rst

-The CDAP Software Development Kit (SDK) is all that is needed to develop CDAP applications in your development environment, either your laptop or a work station.
+The CDAP Software Development Kit (SDK) is all that is needed to develop CDAP applications in your development environment, either your laptop or a workstation.
 It includes:

 - A Standalone CDAP that can run on a single machine in a single JVM.
-It provides all of the CDAP APIs without requiring a Hadoop cluster, using alternative, fully functional implementations of CDAP features.
+It provides all of the CDAP APIs without requiring a Hadoop cluster, using alternative, fully-functional implementations of CDAP features.
 For example, application containers are implemented as Java threads instead of YARN containers.
 - The :ref:`CDAP Console, <cdap-console>` a web-based graphical user interface to interact with CDAP instances